 We have something about segmentation or the computation of the optical flow when it's about of course video action recognition in a video and recently we have been experimenting with the against the GANs - Generative Adversarial networks.
 I don't know if you're familiar with that.

-Gunel: [00:05:55] Yes.
+Interviewer1: [00:05:55] Yes.

 Interviewee: [00:05:55] Okay, sorry.

-Gunel: [00:05:56] No, no, that's fine.
+Interviewer1: [00:05:56] No, no, that's fine.

 So when you were developing the systems you use existing data sets to train your not network or did you have to collect your data?